intiMRA/imra_code_blog/_posts/SwiftUI-Navigation.md

 }
 ```

-And this is how it looks like:
+Here is what it looks like:

 ![Fig 2](/imra_code_blog/assets/blog/swiftUI-navigation/recording-2.gif)

 ## Take Aways

 SwiftUI stack navigation improved the way to navigate between views a lot better!
-If we make the way we navigate in between views implicit we can elevate it even further, this way we can avoid unwanted behaviour and enforce well structured and understandable code.
+If we make the way we navigate in between views implicit we can elevate it even further, this way we can avoid unwanted behaviour and enforce well-structured and understandable code.
-Hopefully you enjoyed the reading! and again the code used in this article can be found [here](https://github.com/intiMRA/SwiftUINavigation/tree/main/Navigation).
+Hopefully, you enjoyed the reading! and again the code used in this article can be found [here](https://github.com/intiMRA/SwiftUINavigation/tree/main/Navigation).